llotz/phpREST/README.md

 ## Features RestClient
 - Request Method defining
-- Basic Auth
+- __Basic Auth__
-- JSON body sending
+- JSON body submitting
-- Support for multiple endpoints
+- Support for multiple endpoints from single instance

 ## How to run?